NiShApOkHaReL/100DaysOfDataScience/README.md

    2. Properties of the derivative: The sum rule
    3. Properties of the derivative: The product rule
    4. Properties of the derivative: The chain rule

+## Day 20 -  Calculus for Machine Learning and Data Science